mengyanshou/awesome_flutter_shaders/README.md

 # custom_shaders

-awesome flutter shaders, manual migration from https://www.shadertoy.com shaders one by one
+awesome flutter shaders, manual migration from https://www.shadertoy.com some of most viewed shaders one by one

 ## Considerations
 Currently, Flutter supports some shaders, but there isn't a collection to showcase Flutter-supported shader examples.